affinda/affinda-typescript/docs/interfaces/Annotation.md

 • **confidence**: ``null`` \| `number`

-Combined confidence from the model confidence and the OCR confidence.
+The overall confidence that the model's prediction is correct

 ___